-The Young Tradition Touring Group are teen players, singers and dancers who focus on learning and performing traditional music and dance repertoire over the course of a 9-month, early September through early May session, including an April performance tour.
+The Young Tradition Touring Group are teen and near-teen players, singers and dancers who focus on learning and performing traditional music and dance repertoire over the course of a 9-month, early September through early May session, including an April performance tour.
 Group members learn from and are supported by artist leaders, visiting master musicians and dancers/dance leaders, in addition to musical exchanges with master artists, young musicians and dancers while on performance tours.
 Touring Groups have previously traveled to Scotland, Japan, Cape Breton, Northumberland in England, the West Coast of Ireland, and metropolitan New York and New Jersey.
-In late April 2020, the group is planning another tour in Japan.

 - Being part of the Touring Group, I discovered the kind of connections that music can make, especially when you are using it to give back to your community.
 (Romy-Ireland, Cape Breton, Japan, Scotland)